REST interface

 ① $ opencpn-cmd print-hostname hemulen ② $ ssh raspbian opencpn-cmd generate-key hemulen 4781 ③ $ ssh raspbian opencpn-cmd print-hostname raspbian ④ $ opencpn-cmd store-key raspbian 4781

-① Check the name for the local host using opencpn-cmd print-hostname
+① Check the name for the local host using opencpn-cmd print-hostname on

 the client.

-② Run ssh <ssh-host> opencpn-cmd generate-key <hostname>
+② Run ssh <ssh-host> opencpn-cmd generate-key <hostname>.
+Substitute

-with the name obtained in ①.
+<hostname> with the name obtained in ①.
 The command prints a pincode on

 stdout.

-③ Run ssh <ssh-host> opencpn-cmd print-hostname
+③ Run ssh <ssh-host> opencpn-cmd print-hostname.
+This prints a hostname

 on stdout.

-④ Run opencpn-cmd store-key <hostname> <pincode>
+④ Run opencpn-cmd store-key <hostname> <pincode>.
+Substitute <pincode>

-with the pincode obtained in ②. and <hostname>
+with the pincode obtained in ②. and <hostname> with hostname from ③.

 Verifying